YPenev/Jetson-Access-Control/README.md

 The project uses an Nvidia Jetson Nano with an RFID card reader and camera to grant access based on card authentication and face recognition using the DeepFace library.

 # Project Description
-This project uses an Nvidia Jetson Nano board to perform access control using RFID cards and face recognition.
-The system consists of a USB camera and an MFRC522 module for RFID card reading.
-The DeepFace library is used for face recognition.
+The goal of this project is to create a system that allows access to a secure area only to authorized individuals.
+The system combines RFID card reading with face recognition technology to identify users and grant or deny access based on their identity.
+The system is built using a Jetson Nano board, an MFRC522 RFID module, a USB camera, and the DeepFace computer vision library.
+The Jetson Nano board is a small, powerful computer that can run complex machine learning algorithms, making it an ideal platform for this project.
+The MFRC522 RFID module is a low-cost device that can read and write RFID cards.
+The USB camera captures images of users who are attempting to access the secure area, and the DeepFace library is used to perform face recognition.
+To set up the system, we first need to install the necessary software libraries.
+This includes the mfrc522-python library for communicating with the RFID module, the opencv-python library for accessing the USB camera, and the DeepFace library for face recognition.
+Once the libraries are installed, we can connect the hardware components to the Jetson Nano board.
+The MFRC522 module is connected to the Jetson Nano board using SPI pins, and the USB camera is connected to the board's USB port.
+We also need to create a database to store the authorized users' information.
+The database contains the users' unique RFID card number and a photo of their face.

+The system works as follows:

+1. When a user wants to access the secure area, they swipe their RFID card in front of the MFRC522 module.
+The module reads the card's unique identifier and sends it to the Jetson Nano board.
-The user swipes their RFID card in front of the reader.
-The system then checks if the card is valid and if it is in the allowed database.
-If the card is allowed, the system takes a picture using the USB camera and performs face recognition on the captured image.
-If the face in the image matches the face associated with the card, the user is allowed access.
-Otherwise, access is denied.
+2. The Jetson Nano board checks if the RFID card number is valid and matches a number in the authorized users' database.
+If the card is allowed, the system proceeds to the next step.
+If not, access is denied.
+3. The USB camera takes a picture of the user standing in front of it.
+4. The DeepFace library is used to detect and extract the user's facial features from the captured image.
+5. The system compares the extracted facial features with the features of the user associated with the swiped RFID card in the authorized users' database.
+If the faces match, access is granted.
+If not, access is denied.
+6. The system displays the access status on a user interface, indicating whether access is allowed or denied.

 # Libraries Used
 The following libraries were used for this project: